Spanish Conquistadors in the New World

-In Spanish, the word “conquistador” translates to “conqueror”, a fitting title for the groups of Spanish and Portuguese explorers who attempted to conquer the Central and South American territories that they descended upon.
+In Spanish, the word “conquistador” translates to “conqueror”, a fitting title for the Spanish (and also Portuguese) explorers who attempted to explore and conquer much of the Caribbean, Central, and South America.
 The conquistadors’ mission was to conquer these lands in the name of their home countries.

-Despite sailing at different times and to different locations, all of them had the similar motive of “For Gold!
+A lasting motto of the conquistadors is: “For Gold!
 For God!
-For Glory!”
-The gold represented the riches that were present and subsequently taken from the Native empires; the mention of God represented the religious work they wanted to perform in converting natives to Christianity through the use of missionaries; and glory represented the fame and the seeming immortality these men would achieve after conquering these territories.
+For Glory!”.
+The reference to "gold" in the motto was for the riches that were present and subsequently taken from the Native empires.
+The mention of "God" represented the religious work their missionaries would attempt in converting indigenous people to Christianity.
+Lastly, "glory" represented the fame and the seeming immortality these men would achieve after conquering these territories.

 Here are three well-known conquistadors who sought "gold, god, and glory" in the New World:

 Juan Ponce de León was a Spanish-born conquistador who made it his mission to find riches, such as gold and the famed “fountain of youth”.
 He first came to the Americas with Christopher Columbus's second expedition in 1493.
 He later assisted in crushing a rebellion of native Taíno and become the first governor of Puerto Rico.

 After losing his position, Ponce de León led in the first exploration of Florida.
 Legend has it that he heard rumors of a “fountain of youth”.
 The tale was that anyone who drank from or bathed in the fountain could have eternal youth.
 This is likely a myth but Ponce de León did make two voyages to Florida.
 He attempted to colonize Florida but was driven back by the indigenous Calusa people of south Florida.
 Ponce de León was wounded in the fight and later died from his wounds in Cuba.